 I think what intrigued people the most about this movie, though, was they style of it- not the substance.
-The lavish parties (like, ragers, honestly) and glitzy attire of the Roaring 20s played the leading role here.
+The lavish parties and glitzy attire of the Roaring 20s played the leading role here.
 You know the really fun “flapper” costume you threw up on at that Halloween party your freshman year of college?
 Those were based off of this movie.

-One of my longtime BFFs runs the super cool fashion blog, The Chic Burrow, and Gatsby gave us a perfect opportunity to join blog forces.
+One of my longtime BFFs runs the cool fashion blog, The Chic Burrow, and Gatsby gave us a perfect opportunity to join blog forces.
 She is much more of a trend-setter than myself; so she took charge of the wardrobe and I took charge of the eats.
 We had a lovely afternoon of dressing up, cooking, sipping champagne, and taking pictures along the way to show our other friends (and the internet) just how glamorous we are.

 Do I remind you of a young Leo DiCaprio?
 Yeah, not so much.
 But it did give me an opportunity to catch up with an old friend, and, more importantly (sorry Haley), to make these insanely addictive puff pastry tarts.